psygo/magi/tasks.md

 ## Second Version

 1. [ ] About Modal
+2. [ ] User Preferences should be stored in the DB
-1. [ ] Bubbles instead of modals for node clicking
+3. [ ] Bubbles instead of modals for node clicking
-1. [ ] List connections on a node on the info card
+4. [ ] List connections on a node on the info card

 ## Deployment